 Granted independent status by the Danish state, the House of Denmark is run by a governing board appointed by the Danish Minister of Foreign Affairs.

-The Board is run by Michael B. Nellemann, President of the Board and CEO of the Obel Family Foundation, Ambassador Michael Starbæk Christensen, Søren B. Berg, Vice-President of the Board and former General Manager, Architect D.P.L.G.
+The Board is run by Michael B. Nellemann, owner of Thiemers Magasin, Copenhagen.
+In the Board also sit Ambassador, Michael Starbæk Christensen, Architect D.P.L.G.
 Line Nelund Dross, Katja Dombernowsky, Business Development Manager, Ditte Herborg Krogh, Sales Manager and Jens Kofoed, General Manager, Prodition S.A.S.

 Danish culture and companies on the international scene

 The House of Denmark plays host to a large number of activities and events that help promote Danish culture and savoir-faire.
 Its undertakings are wide ranging but above all aim at demonstrating Denmark’s excellence in culture and industry.
 To achieve this, the House regularly brings in eminent guests of French and other nationalities.
 The House of Denmark is an exceptional asset and its unique location in the heart of the capital city provides like no other the opportunity to showcase the diverse talents and crafts of our country to the rest of the world.